 In 1837, the name of the community was officially changed to Rock Ford, and in 1852 Rockford was incorporated as a town.
-One of the city's founders, Lewis Lemon, was African American, but the city's black population was very small until after World War I, people came from the South, especially from Arkansas and Mississippi.
-The city is home to the University of Illinois at Urbana-Champaign and the Illinois Institute of Technology.
-In 1847 it was founded as the Rockford Female Seminary and became the Rockford College (1892), in 1958 it became fully coeducational.
+One of the city's founders, Lewis Lemon, was African-American, but the city's black population was very small until after World War I, when people came from the South, especially from Arkansas and Mississippi.
+There are other significant ethnic groups that were present in Rockford, such as Native Americans, Irish, Italians, Germans, French, and the Scots.

 The city is home to Rockford University, Rock Valley College, Rockford Business College, and St. Anthony School of Nursing.
 The city is also known for its architecture, including the Lake-Peterson House, which was built by John Lake in 1873 and later preserved by Swedish industrialist Pehr August Peterson.
 It is an example of the Gothic Revival period of architecture.